-We will visit schools in the greater Atlanta and northeast Georgia area that have diverse teaching staffs.
+We will visit schools in the greater Atlanta and northeast Georgia areas that have diverse teaching staffs.
 We will actively recruit teachers from these schools to enroll in this certificate program.

-We also hope that this certificate not only is successful in its own right, but that it will serve as a tool to attract students to our master's and doctoral program.
+We also hope that this certificate is not only successful in its own right, but that it will also serve as a tool to attract students to our master's and doctoral programs.
 By expanding our reach, we will have a greater ability to reach minority students and to recruit them directly to our regular degree programs.